DesiQuintans/workflow/README.md

 # 2. If there were no errors, run these scripts all at the same time in
-# separate processes, as they have no dependencies on each other.
+# separate processes, because they have no dependencies on each other.

 workflow::run_in_parallel(
   c(